Mississippi Sin Dip is creamy, cheesy and sinfully delicious. Sour cream, cream cheese, shredded cheddar and ham are baked until melty and gooey.

 - 1 loaf crusty bread

-- Mix the sour cream, two cups of shredded cheese, cream cheese, chopped ham, green chilies and Worcestershire sauce in a large mixing bowl.
-Beat until everything is evenly combine.
+- Mix the sour cream, two cups of shredded cheese, green onions, cream cheese, chopped ham, green chilies and Worcestershire sauce in a large mixing bowl.
+Beat until everything is evenly combined.

 - Slice the top third off the bread.
 Set aside.
 Using a spoon or clean hands, carve out the interior of the loaf of bread, leaving a one-inch border.
 Reserve the bread you spooned out for dipping.